-Turkey has also experienced controversies between the Government and the military.
-On 15 July 2016, the Turkish government was subject to an attempted coup by a group within the Turkish army.
+On 15 July 2016 the Turkish government was subject to an attempted coup by a group within the Turkish army.
 The Turkish government and the Turkish security forces (including the Turkish army) took control of the situation in a short period of time and the ruling government remained in control.
-On 20 July 2016, after the failed coup attempt, the Turkish president announced, pursuant to Article 120 of the Turkish constitution, a nationwide state of emergency, which was extended ultimately until July 2018, entitling the government to exercise additional powers.
-Under Article 120 of the Turkish constitution, in the event of serious indications of widespread acts of violence aimed at the destruction of the free democratic order, a state of emergency may be declared in one or more regions of, or throughout, the country for a period not exceeding six months.
-The state of emergency, however, ended in July 2018.
+On 20 July 2016, after the failed coup attempt, the Turkish President announced, pursuant to Article 120 of the Turkish Constitution, a nationwide three month state of emergency, which was further extended four times for three months (most recently in July 2017), and is expected to last until October 2017, entitling the government to exercise additional powers.
+Under Article 120 of the Turkish Constitution, in the event of serious indications of widespread acts of violence aimed at the destruction of the free democratic order, a state of emergency may be declared in one or more regions of, or throughout, the country for a period not exceeding six months.
+This period may, however, be extended and may be subject to risks that affect the bank's operating environment.

-The government has arrested, discharged or otherwise limited thousands of members of the military, the judiciary and the civil service, restricted media outlets and otherwise taken actions in response to the coup attempt, including to the business community.
-There may be disruptions in the operations of public institutions (such as the BRSA and the CMB) as teams are reorganised, which may impact operations in the Bank that are dependent on such public institutions.
-As of the date of this Base Prospectus and to the best of the Bank's knowledge, investigations and trials with respect to the attempted coup are ongoing.
+The government has arrested, discharged or otherwise limited, in aggregate, thousands of members of the military, the judiciary and the civil service, restricted media outlets and otherwise taken actions in response to the coup attempt, including expansion of these actions to the business community.
+There may also be disruptions in the operations of public institutions (such as the BRSA and the CMB) as teams are reorganised, which may impact operations in the Bank that are dependent on such public institutions.
+As of the date of this base prospectus, investigations with respect to the attempted coup are ongoing.
 There might be further arrests and actions taken by the government in relation to these investigations, including changes in policies and laws.
 Any future investigations may include customers of the Bank, which could impact such customers' ability to meet their obligations and may in turn result in an adverse impact on the Bank's loan portfolio.
-The ongoing investigations following the failed coup attempt have contributed to uncertainty surrounding the Turkish political environment.
-Despite signs of political unity in the immediate aftermath of the coup attempt, tensions between political parties have increased, especially during the parliamentary approval process for constitutional changes, in the aftermath of the referendum and prior to the snap general and presidential elections.
+The ongoing investigations following the failed coup attempt and state of emergency have contributed to uncertainty surrounding the Turkish political environment.
+Despite signs of political unity in the immediate aftermath of the coup attempt, tensions between political parties have recently increased, especially during the parliamentary approval process for constitutional changes and in the aftermath of the referendum.
 Any further consolidation of political power due to the executive presidency and the restructuring of government institutions may have a detrimental effect on political checks and balances.